colinfang/GurobiPresolver.jl/README.md

 This is a MILP presolver for Gurobi.

+Sometimes we want to solve a batch of very similar models derived from a base model.
+Gurobi has to perform `Presolve` on each of them, which is rather time consuming.
+The idea of this package is to apply a simple `preprocess`, and then let Gurobi do the rest with or without its own `Presolve`.

 Note: It only works for MILP (Mixed Integer Linear Programming) without sos.

 ## Example